laurapholland/GIS6370/README.md

 # GIS6370
-Map Portfolio for GIS6370 at UGA
+Laura Ann Holland's Map Portfolio for GIS6370 at UGA

 # Table of Contents